secretGeek/today-i-learned-staging/powershell/pass_argument_to_script.md

-﻿# To pass an argument to a powershell script
+﻿# How to pass an argument to a powershell script

 For named parameters, first line in the script has to be a `param` declaration: